pjared/ThePeople/all-notes/Deployment.md

 make sure to run php artisan optimize after deploying

+- Need to run fresh migration and seed (candidate and RC change)
+- Can transfer the data with table viewer instead of running seeder
+- need to run the sitemap generator again

 # Static generation
 - Run php artisan export to generate static pages